s-irvine/katacoda-test/kube-sec-deploy/04-Portieris.md

         When the policy is not enabled, we don't apply any trust requirement.
 Essentially, Portieris doesn't do anything at this point.
 Let's prove that.

-    3. Try to deploy an unsigned image to the cluster.
-We've created a deployment definition for you.
+    3. Try to deploy your unsigned image to the cluster.
+Edit the image name in `demo-api.yaml` to your image in Container Registry, and then deploy it to your cluster.

+        ```bash
+        vi demo-api.yaml
+        ```

+        > Tip: Your unsigned image name in Container Registry looks like `us.icr.io/<your_namespace>/demo-api:vulnerable`.
+Replace `<your_namespace>` with your Container Registry namespace.

         ```bash
         kubectl apply -f demo-api.yaml